 “This is the territory of this book: still-existing stones that stand as mute witnesses proclaiming: Jesus was here.
 Rocks are the photography of antiquity, the closest we have to an evidential record of past ages.
 There are no photographs of Jesus or His surroundings, no audio recordings, no YouTube videos.
 But we do have a trail of rocks that tell His story in stone.”

 (N.B.
-Canadian customers: There is a temporary problem with the Amazon.ca listing.
+Canadian customers: There is a problem with the Amazon.ca listing.
 The Kindle price is right, but the hardcover and softcover are WAY overpriced.
-I hope this will be fixed soon.
-Meanwhile, the best price for now is at Chapters, or slightly higher at FriesenPress).
+For now, the best Canadian online price is at Chapters, or slightly higher at FriesenPress).

 “As someone who has studied the Gospels in both academic and church settings, I have experienced how quickly the material about Jesus’ life can become ethereal and abstract.
 Mike Mason does a beautiful job of bringing the devotional together with the physicality of the Incarnate One living and working and loving in very real places in very real times.
 Karen’s photography artistically adds to the effect.
 This is a book that I will go through again and again, and will put into the hands of anyone I know who is sharing in Jesus’ continued journey of grace.” -Rev. Brian Boisen

 “Mike Mason always has a way of seeing things differently, from profound angles, noticing nuggets of truth where you never thought to look.
 Make sure you don’t miss this collection of deep insights and thorough research.” -Andrew Case

 “This jewel of a book is a unique combination of devotional and travel guide.
 I don’t know if there are many of us who have the ability to listen to rocks.
 But this a talent of the author of this book, and he has heard well.” -Chris Hansen